1997 - BEGINNINGS

 2022 - OUR SILVER JUBILEE

-On 1st June 2022 the Charity will celebrate its Silver Jubilee - 25 Years of Colchester Gateway.
-We are planning lots of celebrations - and you are all invited!
-Check out our Silver Jubilee page for details.
+On 1st June 2022 the Charity celebrated its Silver Jubilee - 25 Years of Colchester Gateway.
+We had lots of celebrations - check out our Silver Jubilee page for details.

 We are very proud of how far we have come in 25 years and delighted that so may of the people who were brave enough to get the ball rolling in 1997 are still with us.
 Here's to the next 25 years.